-Code-breakers are the shooting stars who straddle the divide between art and science, but you don’t have to be Alan Turing to push boundaries.
-SPYSCAPE has curated the world’s toughest puzzles, unique challenges to match wits with the sharpest minds in the universe.
-How do you match up?
+The code-makers and code-breakers who work in signals intelligence (SIGINT) are the shooting stars who straddle the divide between art and science, but you don’t have to be Alan Turing to push boundaries.

 NASA’s Voyager 1 and 2 blasted off in 1977 to study the outer solar system and planets, and the space probes are still out there.
 Each carries a Golden Record, a message to any extraterrestrial life they might encounter.
 The records offer greetings in 55 languages, recordings of birdsong and whales, and music ranging from Beethoven to Louis Armstrong’s Melancholy Blues.

 A stylus attached to each record can be used to listen to the album from the outside inward.
 NASA didn’t know how to explain the stylus to aliens, however, so the space agency invented a coded language for the record cover, hoping it would be deciphered by any extraterrestrials that come across Voyager 1 or 2.
 Can you crack the alien code?
 (Answer below.)

 This challenge is for the more adventurous codebreakers as it will require travel for most.
 Canada's Communications Security Establishment (CSEC) intelligence agency has helped build Ottawa’s The Recruit Escape Rooms for potential spies, a real-life challenge to break out of three locked rooms in 45 minutes.
 One enterprising group even formed a human pyramid to push through ceiling panels looking for (non-existent) clues.
 Only one person has so far fled the CSEC Escape Rooms - and they’re not giving interviews.

 Converting to letters: 19 = S, 8 = H, 9 = I, 14 = N, 5 = E

 The final answer is SHINE.
 For further information on how to get the answer click here.